Tips on Applying for Disability Benefits with a Traumatic Brain Injury

 Even if you are unsure if you qualify for benefits, you should still file an application.
 Doing so is the only way to know for sure if you can receive SSD benefits.
 You can have someone help you file online, like a friend, family member, or advocate.
 You can also file your application in person at your local SSA office and have another person accompany you to the appointment and assist in providing the necessary information.

 It is crucial you thoroughly complete the application, leaving no information blank or details scarce.
 It is also important that you provide the SSA copies of as many of your medical records as possible at the time you file or shortly after.
+Having a social security disability attorney can make the process much easier.
+A social security disability lawyer can also tell you what to do at each phase of the process.
+If your disability was caused by a workplace accident, a workers compensation lawyer will have the expertise to help advocate for your rights.

 File a timely appeal if necessary